By Tim Lambert

 The Bronze Age

-At any rate, by 2,000 BCE English society was changed by the invention of Bronze.
-Metal artifacts appeared in England as early as 2,700 BCE although it is believed they were imported.
-By about 2,000 BCE bronze was being made in England.
+At any rate, by 2,000 BC English society was changed by the invention of bronze.
+Metal artifacts appeared in England as early as 2,700 BC although it is believed they were imported.
+By about 2,000 BC bronze was being made in England.
 Bronze is made of 9 parts copper and one part tin.
 It is, of course, harder than stone and provided more efficient tools and weapons.
 The Bronze Age people also rode horses and they were the first people in England to weave cloth.
 Bronze age women held their hair with bone pins and they wore crescent-shaped necklaces.
-In the late Bronze Age (1,000 BC-650 BCE) forts were built on hills so warfare was, it seems, becoming common.
+In the late Bronze Age (1,000 BC-650 BC) forts were built on hills so warfare was, it seems, becoming common.
 This may have been because the population was rising and fertile land was becoming harder to obtain.

 Meanwhile, the Bronze Age people continued to build barrows, although cremation was practiced.
 The dead were buried with useful artifacts.
 Presumably, the living believed the dead would need these in the afterlife.
 Unfortunately, since they had no written records nothing is known about the Bronze Age religion.
 We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organized.
 However, there were almost certainly different classes at that time.
 Tin and copper were exported from Britain along with animal hides.
 Jet and amber were imported for the rich.